johnbrett/calibrate/README.md

 Simple plugin for providing uniform json output for RESTful APIs.

-*Status: Still in very early stages, allow a week or two for API to stabilise.*
+*Status: Still in very early stages, but will adhere to Semver when ready, please allow some time for API to stablise, and I recommend waiting til 1.0.0 for production use.*

 Use Calibrate to keep your json output consistent: